harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   says the schema is case insensitive, testing shows that some platforms are not opening the application assigned to handle `bitcoin:` URIs when an uppercase `BITCOIN:` is passed.
-It would be preferable if uppercase was handled correctly, as it allows creating more efficient QR codes (see [Newsletter #46][news46 qr].
+It would be preferable if uppercase was handled correctly, as it allows the creation of more efficient QR codes (see [Newsletter #46][news46 qr]).

 - [Rust Bitcoin #1837][] adds a function for generating a new private key, simplifying what previously required more code to accomplish.